timalamenciak/heddle/README.md

 # Heddle

-Heddle is a self-hosted engagement CRM and metadata-quality platform for the EcoWeaver research project.
+Heddle is a self-hosted engagement manager made for the EcoWeaver project.
 It keeps provenance-tracked records of people, organizations, expertise, events, participation, publications, and collaborations, then produces privacy-aware CSV and KGX exports for research workflows.